 Jenrette has worked on aligning incentives in a number of different financial models, ranging from fee-for-service environments to shared savings programs and full and partial capitation.
 He has found capitation to be the strongest and best-aligned financial incentive for population health, to take accountability for our populations.

-Four Tenants of Physician Incentives
+Four Tenets of Physician Incentives

 All that work has led Jenrette to four tenets of physician incentives and behaviors: